raganwald/raganwald.github.com/_posts/2013-02-21-hilberts-school.md

 //=> 0 -> 0, 1 -> 2, 2 -> 4, 3 -> 6, ...
 {% endhighlight %}

-Now all the students are in the even numbered seats, so he's ready to seat Jeff's fans:
+Now all the existing students are in the even numbered seats, so he's ready to seat Jeff's fans:

 {% highlight javascript %}
 map = require('allong.es').iterators.map